nus-cs1010/2324-s1/docs/unix-advanced.md

 hello!
 ```

-Recall that we said Unix shells do not necessarily interact with the users?
+Recall that we said Unix shells do not necessarily interact with the users.
 This is an example.
 We pass the file `hello.sh` to _a new instance of `bash`_, asking it to interpret the lines inside this file as commands to execute.

-Remember that we want to minimize typing, so can we run it with less typing?
+Remember that we want to minimize typing.
 What if we can just pass the filename directly to `bash` to execute?

 ```
 $ ./hello.sh